mikeysklar/grippy/README.md

 ## Overview

 Grippy started as a one-handed pocket keyboard.
-It uses chords to enter letters, numbers, and symbols.
-It quickly evolved into an everyday-carry note-taking pocket comptuer.

-I’ve gone through five complete hardware re-designs to achieve a low-profile ultralight EDC.
+Chords in, letters out.
+Five full hardware redesigns later, it’s an slim, ultralight EDC note-taking machine.
+Grippy can also act as a USB or BLE keyboard.

 ![FreeCAD](images/freecad-case.png)